 The Terrebonne Port Commission reports bulkhead construction and dredging are both complete.
-LaShip reports completion of \$72.3 million in private investment and ongoing construction on shipyard buildings and improvements.
+LaShip reports completion of over \$72.3 million in private investment.
+Vessel construction and outfitting activity had commenced at the shipyard.

-As of the report date, LaShip employed in excess of 500 and efforts to add additional employees were ongoing.
+As of the report date, LaShip employed in excess of 1,000 and efforts to add additional employees were ongoing.
 Additional information on employment and payroll will be available in future reports.